-Millions of U.S. residents apply to college and attend classes every year, making educational systems the perfect target for a data breach.
+Millions of U.S. residents apply to colleges and attend classes yearly, making educational systems the perfect target for a data breach.
 To protect user information, U.S. Congress passed the Family Educational Rights and Privacy Act, or FERPA, in 1974.
 Educational institutions store social security numbers, bank accounts, and other critically sensitive data.
 So, when a data breach occurs, FERPA holds them accountable for not taking the necessary steps to implement cybersecurity and safeguard student information.
 Non-compliance with FERPA regulations could result in the loss of federal funding.

 What Is the Purpose of FERPA?